Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 The Manual Setup Reality

-When a new project kicked off at RaftLabs, the setup process looked something like this: a developer would create a fresh repository, then begin the tedious process of copying configuration files from an existing "reference" project.
-This included ESLint configurations, Prettier settings, TypeScript configurations, Husky hooks for pre-commit validation, commitlint rules, and various other tooling configurations.
+When a new project kicked off at RaftLabs, a developer would create a fresh repository and begin copying configuration files from an existing reference project.
+ESLint configurations, Prettier settings, TypeScript configs, Husky hooks, commitlint rules.
+The full stack of tooling.

-On paper, this sounds like a one-hour task.
-In practice, it consistently consumed 2-3 days of developer time as every project had subtle differences.
-The "reference" project might be using an older ESLint version.
+On paper, a one-hour task.
+In practice, it consistently consumed 2-3 days.
+The reference project might run an older ESLint version.
 Its TypeScript config might include settings specific to that project's architecture.
-The Husky hooks might reference scripts that don't exist in the new project's package.json.
+Husky hooks might reference scripts that do not exist in the new project's package.json.

-Developers would copy files, run into errors, debug, modify configurations, and iterate until things worked.
-This process was not only time-consuming but also introduced configuration drift, each new project ended up with slightly different settings, making it harder for developers to context-switch between projects.
+Developers would copy files, hit errors, debug, modify configurations, and iterate until things worked.
+This process burned days and introduced configuration drift.
+Each new project ended up with slightly different settings, making context-switching between projects harder.

 The Consistency Crisis

-After a year of this process, we audited our repositories and found a troubling pattern: no two projects had identical configurations.
-Some used tabs, others used spaces.
-Some enforced strict TypeScript null checks, others didn't.
-Commit message formats varied wildly.
-Some projects had comprehensive pre-commit hooks, others had none.
+After a year, we audited our repositories and found no two projects had identical configurations.
+Some used tabs, others spaces.
+Some enforced strict TypeScript null checks, others did not.
+Commit message formats varied widely.
+Some projects had thorough pre-commit hooks, others had none.

-Code review inefficiency: Reviewers spent time on style issues rather than logic
+Code review waste: reviewers spent time on style issues rather than logic

-Tooling maintenance: Updates had to be applied manually to each project
+Tooling drift: updates had to be applied manually to each project

 The Traceability Gap

-We also noticed a persistent problem with commit traceability.
-Despite using Asana for project management, there was no enforced connection between commits and tasks.
-Developers would sometimes add task references manually, but there was no consistency.
-When investigating bugs or reviewing features months later, connecting code changes to the original requirements often required detective work.
+Despite using Asana for project management, there was no enforced link between commits and tasks.
+Developers sometimes added task references manually, but there was no consistency.
+Connecting code changes to original requirements often required detective work weeks later.

 The Solution: RaftStack CLI

-We realized that the only way to solve this systematically was to codify our standards into tooling.
-Rather than documenting conventions and hoping developers would follow them, we would build a CLI that applies configurations automatically and consistently.
+The only way to solve this was to codify our standards into tooling.
+Rather than documenting conventions and hoping developers followed them, we built a CLI that applies configurations automatically.

 Design Philosophy